 Military members are entitled to various allowances to ensure the transition to a new location is as smooth and stress-free as possible.
 For information about your allowances, visit the Defense Travel Management Office website.
-If you have any questions, contact the PSD or Ship Admin.
+If you have any questions, contact Command Pay and Personnel Administrator (CPPA).